Evolution (All Japan Pro Wrestling): Evolution (2013–2022)

 On January 2, 2016, Suwama defeated Jun Akiyama to regain the Triple Crown Heavyweight Championship.
 However, Suwama was stripped of the title only ten days later after suffering an achilles tendon rupture.
 On February 21, Aoki defeated Sato in the finals to win the 2016 Jr. Battle of Glory and the vacant World Junior Heavyweight Championship.
 Aoki went on to lose the title to Sato on June 19.
+On July 16, the second Super Tiger joined the stable.
 On July 24, Aoki and Sato defeated Isami Kodaka and Yuko Miyamoto at a Big Japan Pro Wrestling (BJW) event to win the All Asia Tag Team Championship, bringing it back to AJPW.
-On August 28, Sato lost the World Junior Heavyweight Championship to Soma Takao in his second defense at an event held by DDT Pro-Wrestling.
+On July 30, Naoya Nomura left Evolution to join Kento Miyahara's Nextream stable.
+On August 28, Sato lost the World Junior Heavyweight Championship to Soma Takao in his second defense at DDT Pro-Wrestling's Ryōgoku Peter Pan 2016.
 On September 19, Suwama defeated Zeus in the finals to win the 2016 Ōdō Tournament.
-Around the same time, Naoya Nomura left Evolution to join Kento Miyahara's Nextream stable.
 On November 17, Aoki and Sato won their third Jr. Tag Battle of Glory in a row by defeating Soma Takao and Yuma Aoyagi in a playoff match.
 On November 27, Aoki and Sato lost the All Asia Tag Team Championship to veteran wrestlers Atsushi Onita and Masanobu Fuchi, who became the 100th champions in the title's history.

 On January 2, 2017, Joe Doering returned to AJPW after being sidelined for 18 months due to a brain tumor, teaming with Evolution stablemates Hikaru Sato and Suwama in a six-man tag team match, where they defeated Jake Lee, Kento Miyahara and Naoya Nomura.
 On April 28, Sato defeated Keisuke Ishii to win the World Junior Heavyweight Championship for the second time.
 On June 20, Aoki and Sato defeated Onita and Fuchi to regain the All Asia Tag Team Championship.
 On July 30, Sato lost the World Junior Heavyweight Championship to Tajiri in his fifth defense.
 That same day, Doering quit Evolution, which was followed by Sato also quitting the stable just four days later after losing to Suwama in a grappling match.
 Suwama and Doering immediately started feuding with each another, with Doering vowing to kill his former stable.
 On September 23, Suwama first defeated Doering in the semifinals and then Shuji Ishikawa in the finals to win his second Ōdō Tournament in a row.
 On October 9, Suwama defeated Kento Miyahara to regain the Triple Crown Heavyweight Championship.
 He lost the title to Doering on October 21.

-On June 3, 2019, the World Junior Heavyweight Champion Atshushi Aoki died in a motorcycle accident.
+On June 3, 2019, the World Junior Heavyweight Champion Atsushi Aoki died in a motorcycle accident.